ConradoGuerra/ai-chatbot/README.md

 ## Running locally

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env.local` file is all that is necessary.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various AI and authentication provider accounts.
+> Note: You should not commit your `.env.local` file or it will expose secrets that will allow others to control access to your various AI and authentication provider accounts.

 ### Prerequisites

 1. Docker installed on your machine
-2. Create a `.env` file with the following variables:
+2. Create a `.env.local` file with the following variables:

 ```env
 AUTH_SECRET=secret